mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 The available starter project types are currently:

 - python: provides a vanilla python v3.8 stub.py that depends on pydicom, numpy and matplotlib.
-The example will load a DICOM series, convert it into a numpy array and use matplotlib to show a multi-planar reconstruction.
+The example will load a DICOM series, convert them into numpy arrays and use matplotlib to show a multi-planar reconstruction.
-- notebook: similar to the "python" type but additionally a jupyter notebook is provided for development that overwrites the stub.py.
+- notebook: similar functionality to the "python" type with a jupyter notebook for development.
+The notebook overwrites the stub.py during deployment.
 - bash: a shell script that depends on dcmtk, dcm2niix and jq.
 The example application converts all image series into Nifti and extract the matrix size from one of the DICOM files.
 - webapp: a visualization environment providing a single page web-application (todo)